Yeshivas Ohr HaChaim: History

 Yeshivas Ohr Hachaim was founded in 1983.
 Its first location was at Congregation Bnei Abraham.
 As the yeshiva continued to grow and attract more students, it needed to move to a bigger location.
 Two years after it was founded, in 1985, the yeshiva moved to a new location.
 A synagogue was rented at 69-69 Main Street that served as a Bais Medrash.
 But soon after, the burgeoning enrollment of the yeshiva called for yet another move.
 In the 1990s a series of attached houses from the corner house of 71st Avenue and Main Street down the block were purchased and construction on the new building began.

 The New Building

 In the fall of 1991 the new building began its construction.
 Five houses adjacent to the existing location were acquired and demolished.
 Bobby Jacobs and Aryeh Rabinowitz designed the building and supervised the construction.
 For the next four years, the yeshiva found a temporary home at Congregation Ohel Simcha.
 Finally, in October 1996 the new facilities were ready to open.
-That building remains in use now.